 We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 Blackbaud has assured us that they closed the vulnerability that allowed the incident and that they are enhancing their security controls and conducting ongoing efforts against incidents like this in the future.
-We continually evaluate and modify our practices, and those of our third party service providers, to enhance the security and privacy of your personal information.
+We regularly evaluate and modify our practices, and those of our third-party service providers, to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at professionals familiar with this incident and knowledgeable on what you can do to protect your information.
-The response line is available Monday through Friday, 9 am to 9 pm Eastern Time.
+If you have any further questions regarding this incident, please call our toll-free response line at This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, 9:00 am to 6:30 pm Eastern, excluding major U.S. holidays.